Skip to main content

 Hitachi has been systematically upgrading its production equipment to highly efficient equipment.
 Moreover, with its energy management system, Hitachi has been "visualizing" its energy consumption, and using the system to identify various issues and take necessary actions such as finding and reducing wasteful energy use.

 A representive factory: Hitachi Computer Products (America), Inc.

 Some of our factories and offices use electric power generated with sunlight and other renewable forms of energy in its lighting and air-conditioning.
 In fiscal 2018, the Hitachi Group as a whole generated as much as 7,067 MWh in total.

-A representive factory: Omika Works, Services & Platforms Business Unit, Hitachi, Ltd.
+A representive factory: Omika Works, Control System Platform Division, Services & Platforms Business Unit, Hitachi, Ltd.

 At both factories and offices, Hitachi has been introducing LED lighting, which is highly efficient in energy conservation.
 This minimizes energy consumption because these lighting are used every day.

 Reduce factory emissions in order to reduce global environmental burden.

 Using resources without any waste minimizes waste emissions.
 We properly treat waste, sort it by the applicable types, and recycle it.
 In this way, Hitachi works to use the resources effectively.